-Many dog owners who struggle with whipworm infections in their pups don’t want to rely on conventional drugs entirely to eradicate the infection.
-They instead choose to focus mainly on natural, holistic approaches to control whipworms.
+Many dog owners who struggle with whipworm infections in their pups will rely on holistic methods to fight the recurrence of whipworms once conventional drugs eradicate the infection.
+They choose to focus mainly on natural, holistic approaches to control whipworms.

 What are whipworms and how do they infect dogs?

 Whipworms are parasites that invade a dog’s cecum (the area where the small and large intestines meet), and if left untreated, spread to the colon.
 The whipworm is named after its shape, a whip-like form where the front is narrower than the back end.
 This type of parasite is long and slender and grows up to four inches in length.

 Female whipworms can lay up to 2,000 eggs a day, and those eggs are thick-walled and resistant to drying and heat, meaning they can survive for extended periods of time in challenging environments.

 Dogs can become infected with whipworms by ingesting whipworm eggs in the soil, or by eating contaminated food or drinking contaminated water.
 After ingestion, the eggs migrate to the dog’s digestive system where the larvae hatch and burrow in to the small intestine’s lining.
 The larvae attach themselves to the intestine and feed on the dog’s blood.

 Between 2 and 10 days later, the larvae move into the cecum and grow into adult worms.
 Within 70 to 90 days, new eggs are shed through the dog’s feces.
 Whipworm eggs are not infectious at this stage.
 It takes several weeks of growth within the soil before the larvae are infective, and the whipworm life cycle can begin again.

 What are the symptoms of whipworms in dogs?